ervinne13/nw-cms-versions/README.md

 ## Saving Model to a Version

-Before you save a model, you need to save a version to save it to first
+Before you save a model, you need to save a version to save it to first:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQxMzU1NTM1XX0=
+eyJoaXN0b3J5IjpbLTU4NzU0NDI1XX0=
 -->